kopia/kopia/doc/quickstart.md

 Quick Start
 ===

-Kopia is a simple tool for managing encrypted backups in the cloud.
+Kopia is a simple command-line tool for managing encrypted backups in the cloud.

 Key Concepts
 ---